 Located at 100 Park Avenue, the BASF Building boasts a welcoming and inspiring two-story lobby.
 The ground floor space serves as an extension of the outdoors and provides open space and natural light.

-Nearly all of the interior spaces, which include 40 conference rooms, 25 team rooms, as well as training and innovation centers, overlook more than 10 acres of natural open space.
+Nearly all of the interior spaces, which include 40 conference rooms, 25 team rooms, as well as training and innovation centers, overlook more than 10 acres of nature.

-BASF-enabled construction solutions including insulation, zero VOC coatings, and sustainable concrete technologies helped lower energy consumption and improve sustainability and reduce water consumption.
+BASF-enabled construction solutions including insulation, zero VOC coatings, and sustainable concrete technologies helped lower energy use, improve sustainability and reduce water consumption.

 to obtaining LEED® Platinum certification.